midwestcoder2020/PiInTheSky/README.md

  ##

- This project utilizes the flask web framework to allow for network
+ This project utilizes the flask web framework to allow for network access to your connected cameras.
+Cameras  as simple as usb webcams can be connected with opencv and their video frames to be streamed for viewing by connected users.

  ##